dialguiba/scrapingExt/README.md

 ### Todo

+- [ ] Can download data in .csv or pdf
 - [ ] Add button to erase div created
 - [ ] Add dynamic selectors
 - [ ] Group data by dates